 In addition, in my opinion, Papa John’s has the best pizza out of the big pizza delivery chains in Colombia.
 But all of the above independent pizzerias we have looked at in detail have better pizzas than Papa John’s and the other pizza chains in Colombia.

 Pane e Pomodoro has an experienced Italian chef and the pizzas and pasta at this chain of two pizzerias is really good.

 I was very impressed with the pizzas at this pizzeria.
-If you like thin-crust pizza with high quality ingredients, I recommend Pane e Pomodoro.
+If you like thin-crust pizza with high quality ingredients, I recommend this pizzera.
 Also, Pane e Pomodoro is the 13th pizzeria I have looked at in a series of the best pizzerias on the Medellin Guru website.

 If you know of any other really good pizzerias in town we haven’t covered that should be on our list of the best pizzerias in the Medellín metro area, please let us know in the comments below.